This is an older version of Search Guard. Switch to Latest version

 Configuring the Kibana server user

-For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a special user, called the Kibana server user.
+For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a service user, called the Kibana server user.

 This user needs certain privileges for the Kibana index.
 When using the sample users and roles that ship with Search Guard, you can use the preconfigured